vsinha02/INSTACART_BASKET_ANALYSIS-PythonProject/README.md

 ## Stakeholders
 The insights derived from this analysis will cater to:

-The Vice President of Marketing
+The Vice President of Marketing,
-The Senior Vice President of Sales
+The Senior Vice President of Sales,
 Instacart Customers
-The goal is to align marketing strategies with customer preferences and uncover growth opportunities within Instacart's offerings.

 ## Dataset